Spinach & Cheese Strata

 This post may contain affiliate links.
 Read my full disclosure policy.

-Layered with spinach, cheese, and bread, and soaked in a savory custard, this make-ahead strata is ideal for entertaining.
+Layered with spinach, cheese, and hearty bread baked in a rich, savory custard, this make-ahead strata is the perfect dish for easy entertaining.

 Spinach and cheese strata in a baking dish.